Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Fee-based Shill Proofness

 \begin{definition}[Fee-Based Scheduler Shill Proofness] No scheduler should be able to increase the revenue received from honest transaction ($\tx_1$) by more than the cost incurred by introducing fake transactions ($\consensusset'$), even if all transactions in $\consensusset'$ under-execute.
 In other words, $\forall\; \tx_1, \consensusset, \consensusset'$

 \end{definition}

 We assume that $\receivedfee = \gamma\cdot \paidfee$, and thus,

-Again, we assume that $\tx_1$ never under-executes and always pays the attainable fee $\attainablefee$, and all the introduced shill transactions under-execute to pay as low fee as possible.
-For the three risk divisions defined in~\cref{sec:newprotocol}, this translates to different conditions. \begin{itemize}[leftmargin=*,nosep] \item \textbf{User-Friendly}
+Again, we assume that $\tx_1$ never under-executes and always pays the attainable fee $\attainablefee$, and all introduced shill transactions under-execute to pay as little as possible.
+For the risk divisions of~\cref{sec:newprotocol}, this translates to different conditions. \begin{itemize} \item \textbf{User-Friendly}

 \item \textbf{Scheduler-Friendly}

 \item \textbf{Even-Steven Division}

 \item \textbf{Generalized Division}